Study programme Climate Physics

 For more information, please consult the research page of the IMAU institute.

 Within all Master's programmes one or more research projects are mandatory.
 Please see ‘Study programme’ for general information on such projects in your curriculum.
 In many cases, a research project may be carried out outside of the university, in the form of an internship at a company, research institute, or another university.
-This can be in the Netherlands as well as abroad (see also: ‘study abroad’).
+This can be in the Netherlands as well as abroad, with the exception of ADS (see also: ‘study abroad’).